tttttien/databricks-earthquake/README.md

-# databricks-earthquake
-End-to-End Data Pipeline using Azure Databricks and Earthquake API
+# End-to-End Data Pipeline using Azure Databricks and Earthquake API